 Senior Citizen Drug Dealers

-If you or a family member find yourself under arrest for selling prescription drugs, call the expert and experienced Pittsburgh criminal lawyers at Logue Law Group.
-My associates and I can help you get your charges reduced or dismissed.
-Don’t delay; call us today at (412) 612-2210.
-Or, you can contact us online.
+If you or a family member is facing arrest for selling prescription drugs, seek the assistance of the expert and experienced Washington PA criminal lawyers at Logue Law Group.
+Our team can help in reducing or dismissing your charges.
+Don’t wait, contact us today at 844.PITT.DUI or visit our website for more information.

 Free ConsultationYou will never find us short of knowledge & commitment